Peergos/Peergos/slate/source/includes/_social-recommendation.md

 }
 ```

-You can improve your users' onboarding experience by comparing existing social graphs (for example from Facebook or email address books) to find friends already using Buddycloud.
+You can improve your users' onboarding experience by comparing existing social graphs (for example from Facebook or email address books) to find friends already using Peergos.

 The results of this query are usually displayed to the end user as a "People you may know" screen.

-The [friend finder](https://github.com/buddycloud/buddycloud-friend-finder) is social graph agnostic.
+The [friend finder](https://github.com/peergos/peergos-friend-finder) is social graph agnostic.
 Examples of providers that are currently in use are:

 Social Graph | Calculating
 -------------|--------------